ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/infinite-scrolling/index.md

 | Example 2 | Equal     | Equal      | Recommended Sometimes |

 [[note]]
-| **Having smaller infinite blocks size than your pagination page size is not supported** You must have infinite block size greater than or equal to the pagination page size.
+| **Having smaller infinite blocks size than your pagination page size is not supported** |<br/><br/>You must have infinite block size greater than or equal to the pagination page size.
 If you have a smaller block size, the grid will not fetch enough rows to display one page.
 This breaks how infinite scrolling works and is not supported.

 ### Example 1: Auto Pagination Page Size, Large Infinite Block Size